Monkiko/LearningPlayground/LinuxGauntlet/README.md

 10) Setup MySQL replication.

-11) Package upgrade using the yum replace plugin.

-12) Create a Self-Signed SSL Certificate
+11) Create a Self-Signed SSL Certificate

-13) Configuring HTTP -> HTTPS redirect.
+12) Configuring HTTP -> HTTPS redirect.

-14) Install NGINX and configuring multiple web servers on multiple ports.
+13) Install NGINX and configuring multiple web servers on multiple ports.

-15) Modify PHP values
+14) Modify PHP values

 Extra Credit: In MySQL, create a database called "Playground".
 Add a table called movies with the following columns: "id | name | genre | year ".
 The id column should auto-increment.
 Add entries with movies you own.
 For example: